 ▪️Twarog (cheese similar to quark)

-▪️Smoked kielbasa (Polish sausage)
+▪️Smoked Kielbasa (Polish sausage)

-▪️Ham (cooked ham) and sliced tomato
+▪️Szyka (cooked ham) and sliced tomato

 ▪️Placki (potato pancakes), very similar to rösti